carallon/pharos-controller-api/README.md

 ## Build instructions

-From the root directory of the project you can run:
+From the root directory of the project you can run, on Linux or macOS:

     make html

+or on Windows:

+    .\make.bat html

 This will create the html output for Pharos in the `build` directory (which will be created if building for the first time).